7.10 PERMANENT EROSION CONTROL

 Each bag shall have seed tags for each species of grass with all of the required information, seed test date, and specified seeding rate percentages.

-A 50 pound bag of mixed seed would contain 35 pounds of Kentucky Bluegrass, 10 pounds of Ryegrass, Perennial (fineleaf variety), and 5 pounds of Fescue, Creeping Red.
+A 50 pound bag of mixed seed would contain 23.75 pounds of Oat, 23.25 pounds of Grain rye, and 2.4 pounds of Canada wildrye.

-The tag should also include the project number, type and rate of preinoculant, and date of mixing.
+The tag or the seed mixture reports should also include the project number, type and rate of preinoculant (if required), and date of mixing.

 The Department is not obligated to purchase remaining amounts of premixed seed as “unincorporated material.”